urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Characteristics**

   - the kind of **i**, **j**, and the return value are the same.
-An exception is that one of **i** and **j** may be a BOZ literal constant.
+An exception is that one of **i** and **j** may be a BOZ literal constant (A BOZ literal constant is a binary, octal or hex constant).

-  - If either I or J is a boz-literal-constant (but not both), it is ﬁrst converted as if by the intrinsic function **int**(3) to type integer with the kind type parameter of the other.
+  - If either I or J is a BOZ-literal-constant (but not both), it is ﬁrst converted as if by the intrinsic function **int**(3) to type _integer_ with the kind type parameter of the other.

   - a kind designated as ** may be any supported kind value for the type